Size in bytes of PageSeeder documents.

-- their content should fit within a full window height of a desktop.
+- Fragment content should fit within a full window height of a desktop.

-Diffing will not work on large fragments, as PageSeeder imposes a hard limit on these.
+Diffing won’t work on large fragments as PageSeeder imposes a hard limit on these.

 Non-PSML documents are stored as binary documents and are only processed by the PageSeeder indexer.

-Large Word or PDF documents (over 100Mb) may be slow to index.
+Large Word or PDF documents (over 100Mb) might be slow to index.